Wanna know my biggest travel paranoia? Being stranded in my car in a snowstorm….and I…

 Most of us make New Year’s Resolutions, but how many of us keep them?

-Get a passport.
+Get or update your passport.

 Get Global Entry.

 For someone who travels as much as me, TSA Pre-check is a game changer.
 You get your own line!
 You can keep your shoes on!
 The laptop and liquids can stay in your bag.
 Light jacket and belt stays on!
 However, if you plan on ever traveling abroad, I’d skip the TSA-pre-check and go straight to Global Entry.
 It’s $15 more, you apply, sign up for an interview and now you have both TSA pre-check privileges as well as Global Entry, which allows you to pass by long immigration lines EVERY TIME you come home.
 It’ fabulous.